Next UK youth strike 24 May

 In November 2018, thousands of Australian children struck school in defiance of the prime minister to protest for greater action on climate change.
 Organisers estimated around 15,000 left their classrooms in 30 locations across the country, including Melbourne, Brisbane and Perth, carrying signs reading "procrastinating is our job not yours" and "I've seen smarter Cabinets at Ikea".
 There were similar protests in Canberra and Hobart also.

 On 10 January, 3000 young people took to the streets of Brussels, calling for climate action outside the the European Parliament.
-A week later on 17 January, 12,500 came out (part of the crowd shown in pictures below).
+A week later on 17 January, 12,500 came out.
 On 24 January, over 32,000 took part, with another 5000 coming out in other Belgian cities.

 The following day, there were climate strikes in Switzerland, where more than 20,000 students from schools and colleges in 15 cities took part, and in Germany, where similar numbers joined events in at least 56 towns and cities.